 - In The Gods Themselves the three-gendered semi-tangible aliens from a parallel universe, known as the Soft Ones, reproduce by temporary merging their bodies into a single solid mature entity, the Hard One.
 The final "melding" is permanent.

 - In The Stars Are Cold Toys, one of the heroes, who spent some time in The Shadow, an interplanetary society where everything is possible, mentions he saw this twice.
 The first time it was a loving couple who fused into a single two-headed body, the second time - an entire large family.
 It is implied that this state is completely voluntary and reversible.

 Mythology & Religion

 - In Shin Megami Tensei, you can have Hindu god Shiva and his wife Parvati as Mons in your party.
-In many games, fusing both of them will result in the demon Ardha, who is basically Shiva and Parvati combined together.
+In many games, fusing both of them will result in the demon Ardha, who is basically Shiva and Parvati combined together (as mentioned above in Mythology & Religion).
 This is also usually the only way to get Ardha in your party.